‘It’s a Christmas miracle’: Kansas family getting high-speed internet for the first time in 12 years

 TOPEKA, Kan.
-(KSNT)– A Kansas family is getting high-speed internet, after dealing with the struggle of having slow internet speed for 12 years.
+(KSNw) – A Kansas family is getting high-speed internet after dealing with the struggle of having slow internet speed for 12 years.

 Applehanz’s internet speed has been at one to three megabytes per second for more than a decade now.
 She said it became a bigger issue since the coronavirus pandemic hit in March.